ALGue/phd/Write/CBC_model/TRACE.md

 <u>*About the state variables / attributes:*</u>

-All the patches have spatial coordinates on the grid cell.
+All patches have spatial coordinates on the grid cell.

 Crop patches also hold three variables relative to the specific location with respect to semi-natural patches: